 It will come as no surprise that I am a member of a Facebook group called Biblical Theology Nerds.
 My comment on a recent post in that group resulted in an interesting conversation which I thought I’d share here.
 The post shared a message from the Reformation Project (a movement whose goal is to harmonize LGBTQ issues with Christianity), which defended the claim in the image above: that the word “homosexual” wasn’t used in the Bible until 1946.

 The biblical theology nerd who posted it asked: “Anyone here a Greek language scholar?
 Thoughts?”
 I replied with a link to my article Is Homosexual New to the Bible?
-What ensued was an interesting conversation with a gentleman named Jeremiah Vance:
+What ensued was an interesting conversation with a gentleman named Jeremiah Vance, who didn’t seem to realize that I was the author of the article he was commenting on:

 VANCE: This isn’t real linguistic research.
 This author only relies on dictionaries or lexical definitions not actual usage or syntax defined by context.
 His conclusions are in error as well.